lbryio/spee.ch/README.md

 		* e.g. `LBRY_CLAIM_ADDRESS=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX MYSQL_CONNECTION_STRING=mysql://root:XXXXXX@localhost:3306/lbry NODE_ENV=development node speech.js`
 		* To run hot, use `nodemon` instead of `node`
 * visit [localhost:3000](http://localhost:3000)

-## site navigation
-* spee.ch
-	* To publish a file, navigate to the homepage.
-* spee.ch/< the name of the claim >
-	* To view the file with the largest bid at a claim.
-	* E.g. spee.ch/doitlive.
-* spee.ch/< the name of the claim >/< the claim_id >
-	* To view a specific file at a claim
-	* E.g. spee.ch/doitlive/c496c8c55ed79816fec39e36a78645aa4458edb5
-* spee.ch/< the name of the claim >/all
-	* To view a batch of files at a claim
-	* E.g. spee.ch/doitlive/all

 ## API